 This advice also applies to planning applications at the reserved matters approval stage of the planning application process, and to applications for prior approvals and/or certificates of lawfulness for a proposed use or operation.

-However, there is no reference in the advice (or any document associated with the advice) which states that the new requirements for nutrient neutrality can be retrospectively applied to unimplemented permission or those which has been approved subject to conditions where the conditions have yet to be discharged.
+There is no reference in the advice (or any document associated with the advice) which states that the new requirements for nutrient neutrality can be retrospectively applied to unimplemented permission.
+However for permissions which have been approved subject to conditions where the conditions have yet to be discharged.
+The High Court has decided that government rules aiming to mitigate the impact of nutrient pollution on protected waterways apply to the discharge of planning conditions as well as the earlier permission stage and that the legal basis of the requirements in European Union law still stands despite Brexit.**

 How do you calculate nutrients for a site?